What is optometry?

 Treatment and management

-Doctors of optometry provide different services to help patients see clearly, protect their eye health and manage ongoing issues.
+Doctors of optometry can provide different services to help patients see clearly, protect their eye health and manage ongoing issues.
 In addition to comprehensive eye exams, these services can include:

 • Prescribing and fitting glasses (an optician may help with adjustments)